 Yoga Teacher Certification

 Just as a medical doctor earns an “MD” to show the world that he or she has graduated from an intensive program designed to prepare the doctor to practice medicine, a yoga teacher must graduate from an intensive program to teach yoga to the general public.
-Instead of a university bestowing the degree, however, the Yoga Alliance maintains the minimum standards required for yoga teachers.
+Much like how the American Medical Association oversees the standards for a Doctorate of Medicine (MD), the Yoga Alliance maintains the minimum standards required for yoga teachers.

 A yoga instructor with an RYT certificate has been trained sufficiently to lead a class.
 Just as you wouldn’t see a doctor without an MD, you shouldn’t take classes from a teacher without an RYT.